Skip to content

 India Pale Ales (IPAs) are known for their strong hop flavours and aromas.
 They're characterised by a significant hop bitterness, often accompanied by citrus, pine, or floral notes.
 The style has become highly popular in the craft beer movement, leading to various substyles such as New England IPA (NEIPA), West Coast IPA, and Double IPA, each with its unique characteristics and brewing techniques (which we'll look further into below).

-Why are IPAs so popular?
+Why are IPA beers so popular?

-IPAs (India Pale Ales) have gained popularity in the UK (and across the world) over the last few years.
+IPA beers (India Pale Ales) have gained popularity in the UK (and across the world) over the last few years.
 Why?
 Well, for several reasons:

 Bold Flavours